koenloogman/Animation-Of-N-Queens-Problem-In-JavaScript/README.md

 # Animation Of N Queens Problem In JavaScript

+## GitHub Pages

+The Project result can be viewed at [https://koenloogman.github.io/Animation-Of-N-Queens-Problem-In-JavaScript/](GitHub Pages).

+## Run locally

 For this project you need to have Node.js, NPM and Parcel installed.
 Once you have those installed use the following command to get all the needed modules.